-R. R. TAN & ASSOCIATES, CPAs, the external auditor of the company, audited the financial position with a contract amount of P412,000 and P378,400 for the years ended 2022 and 2021 respectively inclusive of out of pocket expenses.
+R. R. TAN & ASSOCIATES, CPAs, the external auditor of the company, audited the financial position with a contract amount of P412,000 for the years ended 2023 and 2022 inclusive of out of pocket expenses.

 R. R. Tan & ASSOCIATES, CPAs will audit the Company's statement of financial positions and the related statements of comprehensive income, statement of changes in equity and statement of cash flows for the year then ending and will provide an audit report on the financial statements referred to above in accordance with Philippine Financial Reporting Standards.